afsalafz6/fresherbatch-jan06/README.txt

-This project uses displays the day of the week along with a corresponding quote.
+This assignment uses displays the day of the week along with a corresponding quote.

-this assignment contains files: index.html
+this assignment folder contains files: index.html style.css